Exactly Solvable Population Model with Square-Root Growth Noise and Cell-Size Regulation: Discussion Future Directions

 where $N\sim\mathcal N(0,1)$.
 This means $\Delta s$ is very unlikely to be negative if $\Delta t\gg \Delta t_c = 2\sigma^2/k$.
 For a bacterial cell with a doubling time of $30$ minutes and $\sigma\sim0.07$, $\Delta t_c\sim 25\,\mathrm{s}$.
 This is less than the typical 1-5-minute frame rate of mother machine experiments, meaning that any negative growth in cell size in consecutive frames is more likely due to imaging/segmentation errors than actual shrinkage caused by the growth noise.
 Note that the actual shrinking between frames is at most of the order of $(\Delta s/s)_{\rm max}\sim k\,\Delta t_c=2\sigma^2\sim1\%$, so detecting such negative growth would require sub-percent resolution in single-cell size measurements even with high time resolution, and would in practice be completely masked by imaging and segmentation noise.

-Here, we have studied a model of growth fluctuations whose population dynamics is exactly solvable in combination with realistic models of division and size regulation, and which we propose as a tractable benchmark for linking microscopic growth noise to population-level observables. \textbf{We do not claim that this is the correct model of growth fluctuations}, but that it is (1) a natural one that is (2) not ruled out by the current experimental data, and (3) has population-level properties that are distinct from existing models.
+Here, we have studied a model of growth fluctuations whose population dynamics is exactly solvable in combination with realistic models of division and size regulation, and which we propose as a tractable benchmark for linking microscopic growth noise to population-level observables.
+We have shown that this model is (1) a natural one that is (2) not ruled out by the current experimental data, and (3) has population-level properties that are distinct from existing models.
 Therefore, new experiments are required to probe the nature of growth fluctuations at the single-cell level.
 In theory, the exact analytical solutions for population dynamics would allow a direct test of this model: one would estimate its parameters from single-cell experiments and then measure population properties such as the growth rate, the population cell-size distribution, or the distribution of the number of cells across many repeated population experiments, comparing these with the analytical predictions.
 In practice, current technology does not allow for such control over the growth conditions to reproduce the same exact conditions in both single-cell and population experiments~\cite{yang2018analysis}.

 Mutational studies, on the other hand, provide an avenue to test the qualitative differences across different models of growth fluctuations.
 Conceptually, one can distinguish ``growth-like'' mutants that primarily change the growth process (and thus $k$ and $\sigma$) from “division-like’’ mutants that primarily change division noise and size control (and thus $f^{\rm lin}(s_d|s_b)$ and $f_b^{\rm lin}(s)$) while leaving $k$ and $\sigma$ nearly unchanged.
 Size-control mutants of the latter type already exist in bacteria and yeast~\cite{scotchman2021identification, yoshida2014directed}.
 One can use a combination of single-cell measurements (to characterize the effect of mutations) with a population-level measurement to quantify the population observables without the need to quantitatively match all the model parameters across the two experiments.
 Concretely, a mutation that alters growth statistics (for example, increases the growth fluctuations) would shift the population cell-size distribution under the square-root growth noise, whereas in models where the growth rate fluctuates independently of the cell size the population cell-size distribution would remain unchanged, so comparing these responses across mutants directly discriminates between these two classes of models.